How to change the hostname on Linux

 The settings tool

-The GNOME desktop package includes the setting tool.
-The setting tool includes an option to manage the hostname.
+The GNOME desktop package includes the Settings tool.
+It has an option to manage the hostname.
 By default, it displays the pretty hostname.
-If the pretty hostname is not available, it displays the static hostname.
-If both the pretty and static hostnames are not available, it displays the transient hostname.
+If the pretty hostname is not available, it shows the static hostname.
+If both are absent, it displays the transient hostname.

 Viewing and changing hostnames